Protofall/Crayon-Game-Framework/README.md

 `sudo apt-get install scons`

-**CHECK** Do we also require the `convert` command?
-Its used for changing the png's size to be power of 2 by power of 2

 For TexturePacker:
 + Go onto their website https://www.codeandweb.com/texturepacker/download
 + Download the free installer file (For WSL/Dreamcast choose the Linux .deb file)